 Benefits of being physically active

-Being active regularly can reduce your risk of major illnesses such as heart disease, stroke, type 2 diabetes and cancer.
+Being active regularly can reduce your risk of major illnesses such as heart disease, stroke, type 2 diabetes, some types of dementia and cancer.
 There are so many health benefits of being active regularly and it can boost your self esteem, mood, sleep quality and energy.

 For most people the easiest way to get moving is to make activity part of every day life such as walking or cycling instead of using the car.
 However, the more you do the better, and the better you will feel.

 "If exercise were a pill it would be one of the most cost effective drugs ever invented" - Dr Nick Cavill